mohan08p/kodekloud-engineer/DevOps Engineer/Ansible/Managing Jinja2 Templates Using Ansible/solution.md

     cd ~/ansible

-First we need to update the main playbook file `playbook.yml` to run the httpd role, make sure to add hosts to all or specific app server one hostname.
+First we need to update the main playbook file `playbook.yml` to run the httpd role, make sure to add hosts to `stapp01` as we are targeting on specific app server i.e. app server1.

     vi playbook.yml